CORE-Robotics-Lab/MAGIC/README.md

 ## Install Multi-Agent Environment Wrapper for GRF
-* Each agent will receive a local observation
+* Each agent will receive a local observation in multi-agent settings

   `cd grf-envs`